Geography Vision Statement

 to new learning to deepen children’s learning.
 For example, in Year 6 when the

 children explore ‘Why is Climate Change a Global Issue?’ they use the work of David Attenborough as part of their ‘Non-Chronological Reports’ topic.
 During this topic, they also explore Climate Change Conferences such as COP27 and debate the important issues surrounding the global challenge of NET Zero.
+Our children are taught the right, connected knowledge in as many different ways as possible.

 Our short-term plans are produced on a weekly and daily basis.
 We use these to set